Careers for philosophers

 PhilonoUS is run by Philosophy undergraduates and features papers from undergraduates around the world.
 Being part of the editorial team is a great way to develop leadership and organisational skills.

 - Research Projects

 Philosophical Projects Modules

-In Year 3, the Department offers Philosophical Projects modules in each semester.
-These are inquiry-based learning modules in which students will engage in primarily self-directed work, culminating in a long essay.
-They offer students the opportunity to develop skills relevant for research.
+In the third year, the department offers the Philosophical Projects modules in each semester.
+These are inquiry-based learning modules in which you will engage in primarily self-directed work, culminating in a long essay.
+They offer you the opportunity to develop skills relevant for research.

-In Year 3, students have the opportunity to be assessed by a 4500-6000 word long essay in a maximum of three modules.
-This option is designed to enable students to pursue a chosen topic in greater depth than normal, and to test out their aptitude for graduate-level work.
+In your third year, you will have the opportunity to be assessed by a 4500-6000 word long essay in a maximum of three modules.
+This option is designed to enable you to pursue a chosen topic in greater depth than normal, and to test out their aptitude for graduate-level work.